-- Easier to install, repair and replace: Since most engineered floors are floated using the click-lock method, they are very easy to install, and also easy to repair or replace in the future.
+- Easier to install, repair, and replace: Most engineered floors are floated using the click-lock method.
+They are straightforward to install and easy to repair or replace in the future.

 Let’s look at the disadvantages of engineered bamboo floors compared with the other types of bamboo flooring:

-- Slightly more expensive: Engineered bamboo is slightly more expensive than the other types of bamboo flooring as core layers and longer manufacturing time can increase the manufacturing cost.
-However, at an average of $4-$6 per square foot they still offer a very high bang for the buck.
+- Slightly more expensive: Engineered bamboo is slightly more expensive than the other types of bamboo flooring.
+This is because core layers and longer manufacturing time can increase the manufacturing cost.
+However, at an average of $4-$6 per square foot, they still offer a very high bang for the buck.

 - Areas with fluctuating humidity may require run limits.
-If you live in a geographic area where the humidity varies more than 20% throughought the year, and you install a floating hardwood or bamboo floor, you’ll need to keep your run limits down to 25 ft wide x 45 ft long.
+Do you live in a geographic area where the humidity varies by more than 20% throughout the year?
+If you float hardwood or bamboo floor, you’ll need to keep your run limits down to 25’Wx45’L.

 What type of bamboo flooring do I need?